nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The new details are invalid.
+The new details are invalid (i.e. wrongly formatted).

     * 3b1.
 DocTrack shows an error message.